AustinBray77/AustinBray77/README.md

 <h2>About Me:</h2>
 <p>
 	I am a 19 year old developer from Toronto, Ontario, Canada.
-I am currently entering my first year in the Computer Science program at McMaster University.
+I am currently in my first year of the Computer Science program at McMaster University.
 I have been programming since about the age of 12, but only really started to get into it when I learned C# and Unity in late 2019.
-I program for recreation but also competitively with C++.
+I have competed in many types of development competitions and hackathons such as Deltahacks X and the GDSC.
 	I have received distinction in the 2020, 2021, and 2022 Canadian Computing Competitions ran by the University of Waterloo.
 Although I do well, I enjoy project building more than the algorithm solving which competitive programming demands.
 I also have my react website